rebelsky/sams-assorted-musings-reflections/joc-course-schedule.md

     =IMPORTHTML("https://itwebapps.grinnell.edu/DotNet/CourseOffering/", "table", 1)

-And, voila!, the data appear.
-Unfortunately, I only seem to be able to get data for the current semester as itwebapps doesn't have a clear API [2].
+And, _voila_, the data appear.
+Unfortunately, I only seem to be able to get data for the current semester as the itwebapps CourseOffering page doesn't have a clear API [2].

 Wait a second.
 I'm a computer scientist; I should be able to figure things out.
 Ah hah!
-I can add a query string and it seems to work.
-For example
+I can add a query string, and it seems to work.
+For example,
 <https://itwebapps.grinnell.edu/DotNet/CourseOffering/?Term=2019/SP>
 gives me the spring 2019 listings [3].
-So I can scrape data from both this semester and next semester.
+I *can* scrape data from both this semester and next semester [4].

 Next, I'd like to be able to analyze the data.
 I suppose it would make sense for me to put them in an SQL database and write appropriate queries.